PT-2026-36304 · Labone Q · Labone Q

 | Vector | AV:L/AC:L/PR:N/UI:R/S:U/C:H/I:H/A:H |

-The LabOne Q serialization framework uses a class-loading mechanism (import cls) to dynamically import and instantiate Python classes during deserialization.
-Prior to the fix, this mechanism accepted arbitrary fully-qualified class names from the serialized data without any validation of the target class or restriction on which modules could be imported.
-An attacker can craft a serialized experiment file that causes the deserialization engine to import and instantiate arbitrary Python classes with attacker-controlled constructor arguments, resulting in arbitrary code execution in the context of the user running the Python process.
-Exploitation requires the victim to load a malicious file using LabOne Q's deserialization functions, for example a compromised experiment file shared for collaboration or support purposes.
+import cls() to dynamically import and instantiate Python classes during deserialization.
+The mechanism accepts arbitrary fully-qualified class names from serialized data without validating the target class or restricting the modules that can be imported.
+This allows an attacker to craft a serialized experiment file that forces the deserialization engine to import and instantiate arbitrary Python classes with controlled constructor arguments, leading to arbitrary code execution in the context of the user running the Python process.
+This occurs when a victim loads a malicious file, such as a compromised experiment file shared for collaboration or support.Recommendations

 Deserialization of Untrusted Data